 A few things you can expect from a Lord Guitar:

-- Fat neck: I am a big believer in the “big neck, big sound” mantra and, like many, find that larger necks are more comfortable in the hand.
-My necks are typically in the .92”-.97” range at the 1st fret and the .95”-1.00” range at the 12th fret.
+- Chunky necks: I am a big believer in the “big neck, big sound” mantra and, like many, find that larger necks are more comfortable in the hand.
+My necks are typically in the .90-92” range at the 1st fret and the .95”-1.00” range at the 12th fret.

 - A few sneaky modern appointments like two-way truss rods, 12” radiused fretboards, and tall, stainless steel frets.

-- Made in very limited quantities: I build by hand and only produce a few guitars per year in my current setup.
+- Made in limited quantities: I build by hand and run a one person shop.
 As a result there are times when my queue is full and I cannot take custom orders.
 I do however try to include one guitar in each batch to be made available for purchase upon completion.